 The "10 Cs of Supplier Evaluation" help you avoid problems like these.
 This checklist helps you to set out your organization's needs, understand how suppliers can meet them, and identify the right supplier for you.

 You can adapt the 10 Cs checklist to outline your organization's needs in a tendering process .
 Use each of the elements to state the standards that you want your bidders to meet.

 Ray Carter, director of DPSS Consultants, first outlined his Seven Cs of Supplier Evaluation in a 1995 article in "Purchasing and Supply Management."
 He later added three new Cs to the model.

 Used as a checklist, the 10 Cs model can help you evaluate potential suppliers in several ways.

 First, you can use it to analyze different aspects of a supplier's business: examining all 10 elements of the checklist will give you a broad understanding of the supplier's effectiveness and ability to deliver.

 The checklist can also help you negotiate a lower price with a supplier.

 For example, you're unlikely to find one that excels in all 10 areas; however, one might be strong in some areas and weak in others.
 You can use this insight to bargain for a lower price, especially if you perceive that the supplier's weaknesses pose a risk for your firm, and if you need to take action to minimize this risk.

 If you have only a few suppliers to vet, you might quickly eliminate all of them, if you want them to excel in all 10 Cs.

-To avoid this, use a tool such as Grid Analysis to choose the supplier who best satisfies the conditions that are important to you.
+To avoid this, use a tool such as Decision Matrix Analysis to choose the supplier who best satisfies the conditions that are important to you.
 However, also double-check the areas where the supplier is weak – some of these may make a relationship impossible.